poissonconsulting/checkr/README.md

 ### Values

-The values argument can be used to check the class and range etc of a vector, elements of a list or columns of a data frame.
+The values argument can be used to check the class and range etc of a vector, element of a list or column of a data frame.

 #### Class